linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 08 - Equity Valuation.md

 The Two-Stage Growth DDM (2S-DDM) (Malkiel 1963; Fuller and Hsia 1984), also called Two-Period Growth Model, is based on two stages of growth:

 - extraordinary growth period: it is the first period of the growth rate of dividend that cannot be considered stable over time.
-In this period it lasts in the first  $n$  years ( $t = 1 \rightarrow t = n$ ) the growth rate of dividend can be higher or lower than the stable growth rate.
+In this period it lasts in the first $n$ years ($t = 1 \rightarrow t = n$) the growth rate of dividend can be higher or lower than the stable growth rate.
 The term "extraordinary" is used because the growth rate of dividend in this first period can be greater or lower than the second period;
 - steady-state growth period: it is the second period growth rate of dividend and is assumed stable over time.
-In this second period ( $t = n + 1 \to t = \infty$ ) the growth rate of dividend is assumed stable over time.
+In this second period ($t = n + 1 \to t = \infty$) the growth rate of dividend is assumed stable over time.

 It is reasonable to assume two periods of growth.
 Indeed, after some years (3, 5, 8 years) it is difficult to make assumptions on future growth.
 Therefore, after some years, it is reasonable to assume that company will grow with a constant growth rate.

 Assume that the length of the first period is equal $n$ years.
-In this first period, the extraordinary (good or bad) growth rate is equal to  $g_{e}$  while in the second period the stable growth rate is equal to  $g_{n}$ .
-Denoting with  $P_{N}$  the price at the end of  $n$ -periods and then the price of stock in the second period.
-In both periods, the discount rate is the Cost of Equity  $(K_{E})$ .
+In this first period, the extraordinary (good or bad) growth rate is equal to $g_{e}$ while in the second period the stable growth rate is equal to $g_{n}$.
+Denoting with $P_{N}$ the price at the end of $n$-periods and then the price of stock in the second period.
+In both periods, the discount rate is the Cost of Equity $(K_{E})$.
 Denoting with $K_{E,eg}$ the cost of equity in the first period (extraordinary growth) and with $K_{E,st}$ the cost of equity in the second period (constant growth).
-It is possible to assume that they are equal among them so that  $K_{E,st} = K_{E,eg}$ .
+It is possible to assume that they are equal among them so that $K_{E,st} = K_{E,eg}$.

 The current stock Price $(P_0)$ can be estimated as follows (Elton et al. 2013):

-# 8.2 Dividend Discount Model

 $$
 P _ {0} = \left[ \frac {D i v _ {1}}{\left(1 + K _ {E , e g}\right)} + \frac {D i v _ {1} \left(1 + g _ {e}\right)}{\left(1 + K _ {E , e g}\right) ^ {2}} + \frac {D i v _ {1} \left(1 + g _ {e}\right) ^ {2}}{\left(1 + K _ {E , e g}\right) ^ {3}} + \dots + \frac {D i v _ {1} \left(1 + g _ {e}\right) ^ {n - 1}}{\left(1 + K _ {E , e g}\right) ^ {n}} \right] + \frac {P _ {n}}{\left(1 + K _ {E , s t}\right) ^ {n}}